SurajThotakura/gitPad/README.md

 ## Features

 - Rich text editing with TipTap
-- Modern UI components with Radix UI
+- Git like versioning and branching
 - Responsive design with Tailwind CSS
-- TypeScript support for enhanced development experience
+- TypeScript support

 ## Prerequisites